DE1-Engineering-Mathematics/module-resources/notes/15-finite-differences.md

 These three methods are shown graphically in the adjacent plot, where the difference between the outputs has been highlighted by extending their tangent approximations for the point $x_i$. <br><br>

-Similarly, we can also construct an approximation for the second derivative by taking the difference between the \textit{Forward Euler} and \textit{Backward Euler}.
+Similarly, we can also construct an approximation for the second derivative by taking the difference between the *Forward Euler* and *Backward Euler*.
 This should also not come as a surprise when we consider that the second derivative is just the gradient of the gradient!<br><br>

 As with the central difference, this approximation to the second derivative also has an $\mathcal{O}(\Delta x^2)$ truncation error.<br><br>